Applying to the MMH

-If your first language or the primary language spoken in your home is not English, you must also take the TOEFL (in addition to the GRE or GMAT).
-We require a minimum score of 84 for your application to be reviewed.
-We must receive an official TOEFL score by the application deadline; we recommend taking your TOEFL at least 20 days prior to our deadline to assure that we receive the score.
+If your first language or the primary language spoken in your home is not English, you must also take the TOEFL or IELTS.
+We require a minimum score of 84 on the TOEFL or 6.5 on the IELTS for your application to be reviewed.
+We must receive an official TOEFL or IELTS score by the application deadline; we recommend taking your TOEFL or IELTS at least 20 days prior to our deadline to assure that we receive the score.
 (Note: Our TOEFL code is 3087)

 We require the most up to date resume or CV for all applicants.

 Graduate Record Examination (GRE) or Graduate Management Admissions Test (GMAT) scores are NOT REQUIRED for the MMH program.
-Students may submit GRE or GMAT scores with the application if they want to.
-Students with below a 3.0 GPA are encouraged to submit GRE or GMAT scores as it may help their chances for admission.
-Please contact the Director of Graduate Affairs if you have any questions.
+Students may submit GRE or GMAT scores with the application if they wish to.

 All students must submit a one- to three-minute video.
 State your name and please answer the following question: